 - 1/2 to 2/3 c Gluten free cocktail sauce (We love this brand) or you can make your own, see notes.

 - Pinch of sea salt

 - 2 tsp Lemon or lime juice juice

 - 1 tbsp olive oil (optional for more creaminess)

-- Note: want is spicy? add in 1 tbsp fresh horse radish or sriracha.
+- Note: want is spicy? add in 1 tbsp fresh tabasco or chili sauce.

-- Spoon into bowl.
-Place shrimp and veggies around the bowl and sprinkle a little basil and black pepper around the shrimp to add more flavor.
-Make sure to keep your shrimp on ice to keep cold.
+- Make sure to keep your shrimp on ice to keep cold.
 Shrimp are safe at room temperature for 2 hours but need ice to maintain freshness if left out longer.

-- I also like serving this with feta and gluten free crackers or dehydrated veggie chips!
+- I also like serving this cocktail sauce with cheese platters and gluten free crackers or veggie platter.

 - Nutrition below included shrimp and sauce (2 tbsp)